“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 💡 Related guide: What is email deliverability, and why it is important?

-Also, Gmail has a 27.4% market share and is the second most popular email client.
-If you regularly send emails to your email list, most of them probably are Gmail users.
-So it is beneficial to make use of the tool.
+Also, Gmail has a 30.70 % market share and is the second most popular email client.
+So it is beneficial to make use of this tool.

 Since Google owns Gmail and Postmaster, it can take the performance data from Gmail and provide that in the Google Postmaster.
 So you're getting accurate data straight from one of the largest email providers in the world.